UCLL-PR2/exercises/todo/testing/05-reference-implementation/assignment.md

 You want the search to be as efficient as possible.
 Below we explain two algorithms: a slow one (but trivial to implement) and a fast one (but trickier to implement.)
-To solve this exercise, you'll need to complete these three steps:
+To solve this exercise, you'll need to complete these steps:

 * Implement the slow algorithm (linear search).
 * Implement the fast algorithm (binary search).